hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 ## Prerequisites:

+Note: Currently this example needs to be executed against older relay and mirror-node versions, until all fixes have been released.

 ### Install the dependencies:

 Run `npm install` or `yarn [install]`

 ### Run Hedera local node:

-To start a Hedera local node by running `npx hedera start`.
+To start a Hedera local node by running `npx hedera start --network local-test`.
 Note that when the containers are up, you'll need to stop the `json-rpc-relay` container and start a local relay server.

 ### JSON-RPC Relay configurations: